DCLP/dclpxsltbox/README.md

 quickview/
 ----------

 Creates a single HTML tabular view of all the DCLP XML files you can point it to.

-Run like:
+At the command line (assuming you've installed Saxon-HE), you can run the trasform with something like:

     saxon -xsl:xslt/quickview/quickview.xsl -o:output/quickview.html -it:START datadir="$PWD/data"